EdwardLiuyc/StaticMapping/README.md

 - **Loop Close factor should be rubust**
 - **using docker to run**
 - another mode for the imu which provides attitude
-- trajectory and loop closure edges in rviz
+- loop closure edges in rviz
+- publish tf instead directly modify the submap cloud
+- Fix bug with loop-detector using gps
 - Kitti evaluation
-- separate normal estimation from icp_fast, then we can no longer do it again in submap matching
 - seperate map_builder class into several smaller classes : map_option_loader / front_end / back_end
 - use one thread-pool to take care of all threads
 - preprocessor: remove points under the ground